Practical Low Latency Proof of Work Consensus: System Implementation

 \subsection{Architecture}

 Our implementation is based on the \textit{unspent transaction output (UTXO)} model, similar to that used by \bitcoin.
-UTXOs are generated by transactions.
-A transaction takes a list of UTXOs (\textit{inputs}) and defines a list of new UTXOs (\textit{outputs}).
-Each UTXO is only allowed to be spent once, and the {\em state} of the ledger, i.e., the state that results from applying the transactions that have been confirmed up to that point in the ledger, can be represented as a set of UTXOs.
-Our implementation features a simplified version of Bitcoin's scripting language, processing only pay-to-public-key (P2PK) transactions, similar to that implemented in Algorand~\cite{algorand, algorandcode}.
+We support a simplified version of Bitcoin's scripting language, processing only pay-to-public-key (P2PK) transactions, similar to that implemented in Algorand~\cite{algorand, algorandcode}.
 We use Ed25519~\cite{ed25519} for cryptographic signatures and SHA-256~\cite{sha256} as the hashing algorithm.

 The system architecture is illustrated in Figure~\ref{fig:system-architecture}.
 Functionally it can be divided into the following three modules:

 \begin{enumerate} \item \textit{Block Structure Manager}, which maintains the clients' view of the blockchain, and communicates with peers to exchange new blocks. \item \textit{Ledger Manager}, which updates the ledger based on the latest blockchain state, executes transactions, and maintains the UTXO set. \item \textit{Miner}, which assembles new blocks. \end{enumerate}